c4-calderon/c4-calderon.github.io/_posts/2025-07-03-Seismic-Events-at-Mount-Vesuvius.md

 * The order of the indexes usually doesn’t matter.
 * What matters is which rows have null values, not the order in which they appear.

+Before more in-depth analysis of the three previous variables, I'd like to know the date range:

 ```python
 # Check the min and max values of `time`.
 It has dtype <object>.
 Let's try to check the values before any type conversion